sustainers/academic-map/organizations/national_science_foundation.md

 ## Overview

 The National Science Foundation (NSF) is a U.S. government agency that supports fundamental research across various scientific disciplines.
-NSF has been a key advocate for open science, funding numerous initiatives that promote open-source software, data sharing, and reproducible research.
+NSF has been a key advocate for open science, funding numerous initiatives that promote open source software, data sharing, and reproducible research.

 ## Open Source Science Support